"My healthy friend"

 Malteser International has been working in what is now South Sudan since 1996.
-In recent years, our programs focus on improving water, sanitation and hygiene as well as food and nutrition security.
-They build however, on a strong experience in the healthcare with activities including provision of basic medical care as well as the treatment of tuberculosis and sleeping sickness.
+In recent years, our programs focus on improving water, sanitation and hygiene (WASH), nutrition security and health.
+Our goal is to improve the livelihoods of households in need in the long term.

 Read moreRead how Emmanuela Gore went from being a beneficiary of aid to a humanitarian in one of the most dangerous countries for aid workers.